For a "Community Stories" project created with a template and including an investment of $15,000.

 - Increase the online presence of Canada’s community museums.

-- Promote collaboration between communities and museums to create online exhibits on local history.
+- Promote collaboration between communities and museums to create online projects on local history.

 - Encourage Canadians to share their personal heritage with others.

-DMC may reject a proposal if it determines that a participant’s performance in another DMC-funded project has been unsatisfactory or sufficiently poor to jeopardize the success of the new project.
+DMC may reject a proposal if it determines that an organization’s performance in another DMC-funded project has been unsatisfactory or sufficiently poor to jeopardize the success of the new project.

 Canadian museums and heritage organizations, including equivalent Indigenous peoples’ organizations, are eligible for the Digital Museums Canada (DMC) investment program.